Knowing what to do is not the same as doing it when it’s messy.

-If one of these feels uncomfortably familiar—that’s the point.
+If one of these feels uncomfortably familiar, that’s the point.

-These are normal human defaults.
 The advantage comes from noticing them sooner and switching faster.

 It’s easy to agree with the better reflex in theory.